midnightmeshllc/Midnight.SOAP.SDK/README.md

 ## Roadmap
 The roadmap for **Midnight.SOAP.SDK** includes:
-- Add unit tests for all services.
 - Implement custom services for common combinations of other services.
 - Implement Aggregation services for reporting, analytics, and invoicing integrations.
 - Implement additional features as requested by the community.
 - Enhance documentation with more examples and use cases.

-**Midnight.SOAP.SDK** makes integrating with the Midnight SOAP API fast, reliable, and developer-friendly.
+**Midnight.SOAP.SDK makes integrating with the Midnight SOAP API fast, reliable, and developer-friendly.**